-Key Statistics 2016/17
+Key Statistics 2017/18

-Over 665,000 participants involved in research
+Record numbers involved in research

 NHS engagement in research

-Increased investment in NHS clinical research
+Increased investment in clinical research

 Improved study set-up and delivery

-Increased opportunities to participate in Dementia research
+Increased opportunities to participate in dementia research

-An increasing proportion of these people were recruited through Join Dementia Research, an online service which delivers opportunities for people to play their part in beating dementia through research.
+A significant proportion of these people were recruited through Join Dementia Research, an online service which delivers opportunities for people to play their part in beating dementia through research.